 The SecureUS 5.0 Study is sponsored by the Intelligence Advanced Research Projects Activity (IARPA) and is a collaborative effort of IARPA, the Johns Hopkins University Applied Physics Laboratory (JHU/APL), and the National Institute of Standards and Technology (NIST).

 The objective of this study is to compare newly developed facial, iris, and fingerprint biometric systems to the most commonly used, commercially available systems.
 Specifically, the study will evaluate how effectively these systems can detect tactics designed to deceive the systems.
 Advanced biometric technologies that detect these deceptions can help protect personal information and enhance our national security.

-The study will take place Monday – Friday during normal business hours August 2nd through August 10th 2021.
+The study will take place Monday – Friday during normal business hours during November and December 2021.
 Participation is by appointment only.

 Participants will be compensated $125 after completing the full test session.
 Additionally, your participation in the SecureUS 5.0 Study supports efforts to enhance personal and national security through science and technology.